-This Policy applies to incidents of Sexual Misconduct that occur in all of the education (degree and non-degree) and employment programs of the School and will be enforced on School property, including remote locations such as the Mobile Law Office, and in School-sponsored programs held in locations away from the St. Paul Campus (including study abroad programs), and other School-hosted social functions or events sponsored by the School but held at other locations.
+This Policy applies to incidents of Sexual Misconduct that occur in all of the education (degree and non-degree) and employment programs of the School and will be enforced on School property, and in School-sponsored programs held in locations away from the St. Paul Campus (including study abroad programs), and other School-hosted social functions or events sponsored by the School but held at other locations.
 The policy also applies to conduct that occurs in certain circumstances as defined in this Policy in a non-campus building or on non-campus property or on public property, including School-sanctioned Student organization events.
 This Policy also applies to any off-campus conduct that causes or threatens to cause a substantial and material disruption at the School, or interferes with the rights of Students and Employees to be free from a hostile education or employment environment taking into consideration the totality of the circumstances on and off Campus.